Utah advances plan to remove felony status for polygamy

 “It seems so surreal, you’re so used to it not being this way,” said Joe Darger, a Utah polygamist who has three wives.

-Republican Utah Gov. Gary Herbert has indicated he will likely sign the proposal that makes polygamy between consenting adults an infraction, like a traffic offense, that carries no possible jail time.
+Utah Gov. Gary R. Herbert (R) has indicated he will probably sign the proposal that makes polygamy between consenting adults an infraction, like a traffic offense, that carries no jail time.

 “This one has overwhelming support, though it’s not without some controversy,” Herbert said during his monthly news conference at PBS Utah on Thursday.
 “Eliminating it from being a felony to a lesser offense is probably warranted.”